fgimenez/orientdb-cookbook/README.md

 Vagrant usage
 -------------

-There is a Vagrantfile included in the repo, you can try the cookbook by just:
+For testing the cookbook with Vagrant 1.2+ you just have to execute bootstrap.sh:

-    $ vagrant up
+    $ bootstrap.sh

-The Vagrantfile is configured to open the default ports in your local machine (2424 for binary access, 2480 for web studio), remember to change this if you have cahnged the corresponding attributes.
+It installs bindler, installs the required Vagrant plugins and launchs the machine.
+The Vagrantfile is configured to open the default ports in your local machine (2424 for binary access, 2480 for web studio), remember to change this if you have modified the corresponding attributes.

 Contributing
 ------------